List of Montreal Canadiens broadcasters: Radio

 Starting in 1975-76, CFCF carried Saturday games as well.
-With Irvin unavailable on Saturdays, the play-by-play duties were handled by Fred Walker from 1975-78, Ron Reusch from 1979-85 (Ron Reusch had previously done colour commentary on home games in 1971-72 with Dick Irvin Jr. doing road games alone), Rob Faulds from 1985-87, Brian McGorman from 1987-91, Ron Francis on play-by-play and Steve Shutt on colour commentary on Saturday nights from 1991-94, Peter Mahovlich on colour commentary in 1993-94, and Dino Sisto on play-by-play with Jim Corsi on colour commentary from 1994-97.
+With Irvin unavailable on Saturdays, the play-by-play duties were handled by Fred Walker from 1975 to 78, Ron Reusch from 1979 to 85 (Ron Reusch had previously done colour commentary on home games in 1971 to 72 with Dick Irvin Jr. doing road games alone), Rob Faulds from 1985 to 87, Brian McGorman from 1987 to 91, Ron Francis on play-by-play and Steve Shutt on colour commentary on Saturday nights from 1991 to 94, Peter Mahovlich on colour commentary in 1993-94, and Dino Sisto on play-by-play with Jim Corsi on colour commentary from 1994 to 97.

 The CBC English language radio network covered Canadiens and Toronto Maple Leafs Sunday night games from 1965 through 1976.
 Announcers worked in various combinations of play-by-play and colour commentary from 1966 through 1976.
-This included Danny Gallivan (who worked the non-televised games), Foster Hewitt, Bill Hewitt, Fred Sgambati, Dan Kelly, Ted Darling, Fred Walker, Don Chevrier, Tom McKee, Bob McDevitt, Tim Ryan, Bob Cole, Bob Wilson and Dick Irvin Jr. During the 1965-66 season, play-by-play was done by Gallivan, both Hewitts, and Dan Kelly.
+This included Danny Gallivan (who worked the non-televised games), Foster Hewitt, Bill Hewitt, Fred Sgambati, Dan Kelly, Ted Darling, Fred Walker, Don Chevrier, Tom McKee, Bob McDevitt, Tim Ryan, Bob Cole, Bob Wilson and Dick Irvin, Jr. During the 1965-66 season, play-by-play was done by Gallivan, both Hewitts and Dan Kelly.
 The intermission hosts in the four "Original Six" American cities were Bob Elson in Chicago, Jim Gordon in New York, Fred Cusick in Boston, and Jim Chorley in Detroit.
 What was notable in that series of games is that Bob Cole's first game (between the Canadiens and Boston Bruins at Boston), aired on CBC Radio on April 24, 1969.
 Bob McDevitt served as the colour commentator on that date.